OpenCTI-Platform/connectors/stream/crowdstrike-endpoint-security/README.md

 ## Requirements

-To use the connector, you need to have a Recorded Future account.
+To use the connector, you need to have a Crowdstrike account.

 - OpenCTI Platform version 5.0.0 or higher
 - An API Key for accessing